 3) Compulsory Licensing & Drug Price Control Order

-An even more daunting IPR issue is the use of a compulsory license.
+An even more daunting IPR issue is compulsory licensing.
 It’s a relaxation available to developing countries under the TRIPS agreement, something which organizations misuse sometimes.
 Under Section 84 of the IPA, a company can acquire a compulsory license for “private commercial use” under certain circumstances.
 Consider a scenario where the patent holder doesn’t produce the product in “sufficient” quantities or charges an “unaffordable” price.
 Under section 92, a compulsory license can be obtained if there is either a “national emergency” or “extreme urgency” or in cases of “public non-commercial use”.

 With the Drug Price Control Order, the company needs to justify the price of a drug with regards to investments.
 If someone plays foul then the government has a right to intervene.
 Multinationals are asking the government to revoke this provision.
 However, the government is not ceding to the demands to protect the interest of the masses.